janka/artisanBashCompletion/README.md

 - Make artisan executable with `chmod +x artisan`

+- Create an alias for the php artisan command with the likes of `echo 'alias artisan="php artisan"' >> .bash_profile`

 - Put the file "artisan" in /etc/bash_completion.d/ and remember to source it with `. /etc/bash_completion.d/artisan` (or source every completion script with `. /etc/bash_completion`) if it does not happen already on your system.

 Now use `artisan ` and start tabbing away...